Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

-There are many things which can put you at a greater risk of injury, but there are a few common reasons why people develop these problems.
+There are many things that can put you at a greater risk of injury, but there are a few common reasons why people develop these problems.

 - Repetition – People who are performing repetitive actions and movements are at risk for this type of injury.

-- Sudden injury – If you’ve had an accident or moved in a way which puts a lot of strain on the tendon or ligament.
+- Sudden injury – If you’ve had an accident or moved in a way that puts a lot of strain on the tendon or ligament.

 - Sports – People who play sports like football, baseball, basketball, swimming, and running often develop tendonitis at some point.